nielssorensen/OpenEmu-wiki/Next-Release-(previously-Grid-Rework).md

 - ~~drag and drop (importing files/cover art/adding to collection)~~
 - ~~rename~~
 - improve missing artwork image (custom NSImage overriding drawInConetxt: so we can always draw without scaling?)
-- grid scaling (always uses the same image for the grid, not the appropriately sized one; number needs to be the grid cell size) https://github.com/OpenEmu/OpenEmu/blob/NewGridView/OpenEmu/OEDBDataSourceAdditions.m#L122

 ***